 This site is supported by affiliate advertising.
 Which means we may earn some money if you click the product links.
 Thanks for your support!

-It might start on the first warm spring evening.
-It could start during a late afternoon walk in a shady park.
-If you spend time out doors your likely to encounter mosquitoes.
+If you spend time outdoors you will eventually have to deal with mosquitoes.
 As your swat away these annoying blood suckers you may wonder what purpose do they serve and what eats mosquitoes?
-Fortunately mosquitoes have several predators.
-Lets take a look at a few that could help in your backyard
+Fortunately there are several critters that eat mosquitoes including bats, birds, fish, and dragonflies.
+Lets take a look at how these mosquito eating predators can help control mosquitoes in your backyard.

 Before digging into the relationship of bats and mosquitos we should first determine what bat species we are referring to.
 Depending on the species a bats diet can range from nectar, fruit, frogs, insects, and even other bats!
 And don’t forget the vampire bat!
 Most bats however just eat insects.
 For this article we will primary be addressing the little and big brown bat.
-These are the bats usually found in backyards and urban environments.
+These are often found in backyards and urban environments throughout North America.
 Now that we have identified some of the most common bats in North America lets get back to the question, do bats eat mosquitos, and if so how many?

 However a 2018 study suggest bats may be more of a mosquito predator then previously believed.
 The study involved collecting bat fecal matter from 22 different locations in Wisconsin, USA.
 The fecal matter was then screened for arthropod DNA.
 Once the analysis was complete over 70% of fecal matter from the little brown bat contained mosquito DNA.
 The study authors concluded ” Our results suggest that the incidence and taxonomic richness of mosquito prey consumed by bats is considerably higher than has been previously shown.
 In light of globally declining bat populations, we propose that future studies reassess the importance of trophic interactions between bats and mosquitoes.”